How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 What Are the Rules Around Giveaways?

-For giveaways that might involve EU residents, you need to consider GDPR.
-This law focuses on protecting personal data.
-So, make sure you’re clear about how you’ll use entrants’ information.
+If you’re thinking of going global, be prepared for a whole new set of rules.
+For giveaways involving EU residents, you need to consider GDPR.
+This law focuses on protecting personal data, so make sure you’re clear about how you’ll use entrants’ information.

 For more information, refer to the FTC’s guide on promotions and the GDPR official website.